You are listening to the Sean Hannity Radio Show Podcast.

 And I'd like to investigate everything and anything that is happening with Robert Mueller.

-You know, and I wonder what Lindsey Graham and some of the other members of the Senate's Robert Mueller fan club have to say about the lead prosecutor, a guy by the name of Andrew Weisman.
+There's a Washington Times piece today, you know, and I wonder what Lindsey Graham and some of the other members of the Senate's Robert Mueller fan club have to say about the lead prosecutor, a guy by the name of Andrew Weissman.

-I know because that's just the way things work, right?
+Because that's just the way things work, right?

 He seems to have amassed quite a prosecutorial abuse record.

-It turns out that many of those indicted, convicted, or forced to plead guilty as a result of his no holds barred approach to his job, had their sentences reversed or their cases tossed out by appeals courts that didn't share his disdain for due process.
+It turns out that many of those indicted, convicted, or forced to plead guilty as a result of his no-holds-barred approach to his job had their sentences reversed or their cases tossed out by appeals courts that didn't share his disdain for due process.

 Why is this guy on Mueller's team?